Landlord & Tenant Lawyers – Legal Advice for Buy To Let Landlords, Freeholders and Investors

 Click here to read more about our property investment team and buy to let conveyancing services

-• Lease extension and freehold purchase.
-The vast majority of property solicitors only come across lease extension, let alone enfranchisement, only occasionally.
+- Lease extension and freehold purchase.
+The vast majority of property lawyers only come across lease extension, let alone enfranchisement, only occasionally.
 We have a specialist team dealing with nothing but lease extension and freehold purchase – and we complete around 500 lease extensions for both freeholders and leaseholders every year.

 Click on the link to find out more about how we can help you with lease extension and freehold enfranchisement.